| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 Matthew has encountered many challenges along the way and has had to

-adapt and be as creative as possible at every stage.
 For example, rather than becoming overwhelmed by all the work in

 managing, maintaining, and securing thousands of distributed users’